My Cat Ate Lotion What Should I Do?

 Lotions Meant for Human Use

-So, what are lotions?
-They’re a type of topical substance applied to the skin.
+As discussed, lotions are a type of topical substance applied to the skin.
 They’re not meant to be ingested.
 Some lotions may be specially created for the hands, the face, to use on the body, and more.

-One problem pet parents have with cats (and dogs) is that some kitties love to lick lotion off their hands or face.
+One problem owners have with cats (and dogs) is that some kitties love to lick lotion off their hands or face.
 No one is quite certain why some cats insist on licking the lotion off.
 Some theories say that cats are trying to clean the lotion off their pet parents.
-Mother cats lick their kittens clean every day.
-So, some cats may be trying to clean their pet parents.
+Mother cats lick their kittens clean every day, so they might do the same with a human they are close to.

-Another theory is that maybe the cats like the taste of the lotion.
+Another theory is that maybe the cat likes the taste of the lotion.
 This is also possible, though there’s no accounting for taste!
-Wouldn’t a yummy mouse taste better than lotion?

 Can lotions make cats sick?
 Can lotion make your cat sick?

-The good news is that in most cases, if the lotion is not a prescription, and is regular hand/face/body lotion, then she will be OK.
+The good news is that in most cases if it is a regular hand/face/body lotion (and not a prescription medication) then she will be OK.
 This doesn’t mean, however, that she won’t experience some unpleasant symptoms.
 Lotion can cause mild or severe digestive problems in cats, depending on the ingredients in the lotion and the amount of lotion eaten.

-After eating lotion, your cat could develop diarrhea, nausea, and vomiting.
+After eating lotion, your cat could develop mild diarrhea, nausea, and vomiting.
 These may last about 24 hours; however, if the symptoms last longer, then go ahead and call the vet.
-Your concern here is that the prolonged and repetitive vomiting/diarrhea could cause your cat to become dehydrated.
+The concern here is that prolonged and repetitive vomiting/diarrhea could cause your cat to become dehydrated.

 For prescription lotions, then it’s always best to call the vet.
-This because some of the ingredients/substances used in the prescription lotion could be toxic to your cat.
+This is because some of the ingredients/substances used in the prescription lotion could be toxic to your cat, such as psoriasis lotion.
 Don’t wait for your cat to develop symptoms.
 Instead, call your vet right away and follow their directions on what to do next.

 Symptoms of Lotion Ingestion in Cats